 To achieve its grasping effectiveness, a tenaculum obviously causes pain, is traumatic, and often triggers bleeding and sometimes iatrogenic lesions of the cervix.

 Besides the fact that Dr. David Finci was uncomfortable every time he had to afflict the pain to the patient, this procedure implied many unnecessary steps due to the use of tenaculum (i.e.: anesthesia, patients were instructed to cough, closing the tenaculum completely without “audible clicks” to reduce anxiety, stop the bleeding, and many conversations to reassure the patients).

 Dr. David Finci and his brother, Julien Finci, EPFL engineer and project leader in new technology development for medical devices, decided to investigate potential alternatives to the tenaculum.
-After a few months of research and investigation, they built their first prototype (see figure below of the first prototype).
+After a few months of research and investigation, they built their first prototype.
 It was the first premise of Aspivix.
 With my support, Mathieu Horras, MBA insead and Global director for Product Management and Marketing in Medtech, we co-founded and incorporated Aspivix in July 2015.

 Peter Drucker said that “The best way to predict the future is to create it.”
 This sentence is at the very heart of our inspiration and motivation.
 Launching Aspivix is driven by our willingness to fill a gap in gynecology practice and changing the game for millions of women bearing the pain of obsolete practices every year.
 Our vision is to create a new workplace in Switzerland to shape the future of women’s care through innovation.